The Cursed Book of Naetheai

 To begin with, decide what kind of story you are writing.
 Each genre has its own word count range that it is expected to have.

-For example, fantasy/sci-fi tends to require more words for world-building purposes and romance tends to focus more on relationship.
-This helps you to decide your target word count early on.
+For example, Fantasy/Sci-fi tends to require more words for world-building purposes and romance tends to focus more on relationships.
+This helps you to decide your target word count early.

 Step 2: Know Who Your Target Audience Is

-Younger audiences typically enjoy shorter books, while older people expect more depth and longer stories.
+Younger audiences typically enjoy shorter novels, while others desire more depth and longer stories.
 So your target audience plays a part in your word count, as well.

 Step 3: Outline Your Story

-Another method to get an idea of how many words you will have is to draft a simple outline.
+Another way to estimate how many words your novel may have is to draft a simple outline.
 By breaking your story into beginning, middle and end, you can have a rough idea of how long your novel might be.
-If you want to know more check out the article How to Outline a Novel Step-by-Step.

 Step 4: Set a Flexible Word Goal